 Australia's current account swung into surplus in the past two years, reaching 2.5 percent of GDP in 2020 and 0.6 percent in 2019 from a persistent deficit since the 1970s, supported by strong commodity prices, reduced tourism imports, and declining income payments. source: Reserve Bank of Australia

-Current Account to GDP in Australia is expected to reach 1.20 percent by the end of 2021, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Australia Current Account to GDP is projected to trend around 0.40 percent in 2022 and -0.20 percent in 2023, according to our econometric models.
+Current Account to GDP in Australia is expected to reach 1.20 percent of GDP by the end of 2021, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Australia Current Account to GDP is projected to trend around 0.40 percent of GDP in 2022 and -0.20 percent of GDP in 2023, according to our econometric models.